Frequently asked questions

 The decision to offer an MSci (rather than the MChem offered by some other institutions) is an institutional decision.
 There is no distinction in level, status or professional acceptability of the two awards which are both level 7 integrated Master’s degrees.
 If applicants want further details about the two awards they should look to the Frameworks for Higher Education Qualifications of UK Degree Awarding Bodies (FHEQ).

-Our courses have broad appeal, and it is not surprising that you might want to apply for more than one.
-We consider all applications for our courses together and so we recommend that you put down the course that interests you the most.
-It is possible to transfer onto another course in your first year provided you meet the pre-requisites for that course (for example, A level physics is required for transfer to the Chemistry with Molecular Physics programmes).
+Our courses have broad appeal to students, so you might want to apply for more than one.
+However, we strongly recommend all applicants ONLY apply for ONE course.
+We consider all applications for our courses in the same way, all courses have the same broad entry requirements, and share the same core Chemistry modules.
+It is possible to transfer onto another course in your first or second year, provided you meet the pre-requisites for that course (for example, A level physics is required for transfer to the MSci Chemistry with Molecular Physics programmes during year 1; transferring to MSci Chemistry with Medicinal Chemistry in year 2, would require having taken Medicinal Chemistry 1 in year 1).

 Education and Exams